decaporg/decap-cms/website/content/docs/nextjs.md

 }
 ```

 Almost there!
 The last thing we need to do is to add some content our `pages/index.js` file.
-With a little help of our webpack loader, we can now easilly import Markdown files:
+With a little help of our webpack loader, we can now easily import Markdown files:

 ```js
 import Head from "next/head"